What makes the email channel unique?

 2) Email lets you control what content your audience sees, free from algorithm influence.

-In recent years, publishers have hopped from platform to platform in search of audiences, focusing on particular platforms when they promised a new source of traffic and backing away when traffic from that platform fell out from under them.
+In recent years, publishers have hopped from platform to platform in search of audiences, focusing on particular platforms when they promised a new source of traffic and backing away when traffic from that platform fell out from under them as if it were a disappearing ledge in a video game.

 Meanwhile, by building audiences on the platforms, publishers are left at the mercy of The Algorithm.
 Without a direct way to reach their audience, publishers must post content engineered to beat the algorithm, hoping that audiences serendipitously encounter it in their feed.
 It’s an unwinnable game, a game that’s led to an untimely end for many digital publishers.